DrPlanner: Diagnosis and Repair of Motion Planners for Automated Vehicles Using Large Language Models: Evaluation

-We adapt the standard A* search algorithm using lattice-based graphs \cite{pivtoraiko2011kinodynamic} (see Fig.~\ref{fig:schema_general}), which employs a cost function and an estimated cost to the goal, namely, a \textit{heuristic function}, to guide the search process.
-The graph is constructed with \textit{motion primitives}—short trajectories generated offline through a forward simulation of a given vehicle model.
+{We adapt the anytime A* search algorithm using lattice-based graphs \cite{pivtoraiko2011kinodynamic}.
+This implementation features a time-limited search cut-off and employs a cost function} and an estimated cost to the goal, namely, a \textit{heuristic function}, to guide the search process.
+The graph is constructed with \textit{motion primitives}—short trajectories generated offline through a forward simulation of a given vehicle model. {The number of explored nodes in the graph is denoted as $N_n$.} Motion primitives are typically referenced by IDs encoded with configurable parameters\footnote{All parameters are given in SI units.}: